nataliia-dragunova/pands-project/README.md

+"The Iris flower, immortalized in Fisher's pioneering dataset, blooms as a symbol of scientific discovery and the elegant intersection of nature and data."
+ChatGPT

-# Project Plan for
+# Anderson's/Fisher's Iris Data Set for analysing in Python

-Exploring Iris Dataset
+# Exploring Iris Dataset in Jupyter Notebook

 1. Dataset Information

 - Iris Dataset
-- Open Source article
+- Open Source articles
 - Data citations
-- Header image

 2. Dataset Typology